Providing the Stress Management Support Your Deserve

 The effect of music on nursing home residents shows consistent results:

+Participants are happier and more social.
+Relationships among staff, participants and family deepen.
+Everyone benefits from a calmer, more supportive social environment.
+Staff regain valuable time previously lost to behavior management issues.
 There is growing evidence that a personalized music program gives professionals one more tool in their effort to reduce reliance on anti-psychotic medications.

 So, to summarize, I suggest incorporating music into your daily life.
 Even walking in nature to listen to the breeze, the birds, and running water all can make one calm and relaxed similarly to music.
 Twenty minutes of walking in nature or 15-20 minutes of listening to your favorite music while walking or exercising can be a great approach to not only relax, but help heal your body and mind.
 Personally, I listen to relaxing music all the time and suggest it to my clients to do the same.
 By doing so, you allow your body to enjoy getting all its healing benefits.
 You can even combine it with singing of your own, or write your own songs lyrics.
 Enjoy whatever genres makes you happy; the full extent of music’s ’ therapeutic benefits increases every year!